North American XB-70 Valkyrie: Mid-air collision

 The aircraft formation before the collision on 8 June 1966; the F-104, with a red tail, is the second plane from the right.

-Immediately after the collision: the F-104 has exploded, and XB-70A AV-2 has lost one of, and a portion of its second, vertical stabilizers.
+Immediately after the collision: the F-104 has exploded, and XB-70A AV-2 has lost one of its vertical stabilizers, and a portion of the second one.
 The F-4, F-5 and T-38 have yet to break formation.

 On 8 June 1966, XB-70A No. 2 was in close formation with four other aircraft (an F-4 Phantom, an F-5, a T-38 Talon, and an F-104 Starfighter) for a photoshoot at the behest of General Electric, manufacturer of the engines of all five aircraft.
 A sixth aircraft, a Learjet 23, had been contracted by General Electric to photograph the formation.

 After the photoshoot, the F-104 drifted into the XB-70's right wingtip, flipped and rolled inverted over the top of the Valkyrie, before striking the bomber's vertical stabilizers and left wing.
 The F-104 then exploded, destroying the Valkyrie's vertical stabilizers and damaging its left wing.
 Despite the loss of both vertical stabilizers and damage to the wings, the Valkyrie flew straight for 16 seconds before it entered an uncontrollable spin and crashed north of Barstow, California.
 The F-104 pilot, NASA Chief Test Pilot Joe Walker, and the XB-70 co-pilot, USAF Major Carl Cross (1925-1966), were killed.
 The XB-70 pilot, Al White, ejected, sustaining serious injuries, including the crushing of his arm by the closing clamshell-like escape crew capsule moments just before ejection.

 The USAF summary report of the accident investigation stated that, given the position of the F-104 relative to the XB-70, Walker, the F-104 pilot, would not have been able to see the XB-70's wing, except by uncomfortably looking back over his left shoulder.
 The report said that it was likely that Walker maintained his position by looking at the fuselage of the XB-70, forward of his position.
 The F-104 was estimated to be 70 ft to the side of the fuselage of the XB-70 and 10 ft below.
 The report concluded that from that position, without appropriate sight cues, Walker was unable to properly perceive his motion relative to the Valkyrie, which led to his aircraft drifting into the XB-70's wing.
 The accident investigation also said the wake vortex from the XB-70's right wingtip might have caused the F-104 to roll into the bomber.

 The General Electric photoshoot had not been authorized by the Air Force.
 After the catastrophe, Col. Albert W. Cate was dismissed from his position, and Col. Joe Cotton, Col. James G. Smith and John S. McCollom were reprimanded.